-There are many Cedar Hills residents who achieve noteworthy accomplishments in academics, athletics, leadership, arts, business, community service, etc. This page was created to recognize some of these outstanding people.
-Eligibility is open to all Cedar Hills residents, young and old.
-If you would like to nominate someone to be featured on this page, please complete a nomination form and submit it to the City office for consideration.
+There are many who achieve noteworthy accomplishments in academics, athletics, leadership, arts, business, community service, etc. This page was created to recognize some of these outstanding people.
+Eligibility is open to all Cedar Hills residents and those who serve Cedar Hills, young and old.
+If you would like to nominate someone to be featured on this page, please complete the online nomination form and submit it to the city office for consideration.

 “Kolin is an amazing young man,” said Mayor Gary Gygi.
 “His commitment to his sport is inspiring, and what he has been able to accomplish in his racing career so far is incredible.
 We are honored to have him represent our community and are happy to recognize him as a Cedar Hills Champion.”